txemasv/mycharacters-apiserver/README.md

 3) Open a CLI and go to the root directory of the project (where the pom.xml exists).

-4) Execute command: mvnw package && java -jar target/mycharacters-api-server-0.1.0.jar.
+4) Execute command: **mvnw package && java -jar target/mycharacters-api-server-0.1.0.jar**.
 (This download all dependencies with maven, execute the test and launch the application in an embedded HTTP server).

 5) Open a browser and go to localhost:8080/.
 If everything was ok, you can see a list of functions of the API Rest.